nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 > **💡 Note:**
->- `list /e` will give all expenditures stored in the list.
+>- `list /e` will show you all expenditures stored in the list.

 > **⚠️Warning⚠️**
 >- `{DATE}`:
->

-- Input dates not in the format of `dd/mm/yyyy`, `mm/yyyy` or `yyyy` will be rejected.
+>  - Input dates not in the format of `dd/mm/yyyy`, `mm/yyyy` or `yyyy` will be rejected.

-> - There must be an expenditure with the same input date.
+>  - Before entering the command, an expenditure with the same input date must exist in the expenditure list.

 <br/>

 ### Modify an expenditure: `update`

-Modifies an expenditure on your expenditure list by specifying its index. <br>
+Modifies an expenditure on your expenditure list at the specified index. <br>
 Use the `list /e` command to view the indexes of your expenditures.

 #### Format: `update /e [INDEX] /pm [NEW_PAYMENT_METHOD] /c [NEW_CATEGORY] /d [NEW_DESCRIPTION] /a [NEW_AMOUNT] /t [NEW_DATE]`

 * `[INDEX]` refers to the index of expenditure in list in which you want to update.
-    * For example: `1` if you want to update the first expenditure in your list.
+    * Enter `1` if you want to update the first expenditure in your list.
 * `[NEW_PAYMENT_METHOD]` refers to the new method of payment used.
     * Enter `cash` or the name of a credit card you have saved.
 * `[NEW_CATEGORY]` refers to the new category of the expenditure.